fish-shell/fish-shell/doc_src/cmds/test.rst

           To see the documentation on the ``test`` command you might have, use ``command man test``.

-Tests the expression given and sets the exit status to 0 if true, and 1 if false.
-An expression is made up of one or more operators and their arguments.
+``test`` checks the given conditions and sets the exit status to 0 if they are true, 1 if they are false.

 The first form (``test``) is preferred.
 For compatibility with other shells, the second form is available: a matching pair of square brackets (``[ [EXPRESSION] ]``).

-This test is mostly POSIX-compatible.

-When using a variable as an argument for a test operator you should almost always enclose it in double-quotes.
-There are only two situations it is safe to omit the quote marks.
-The first is when the argument is a literal string with no whitespace or other characters special to the shell (e.g., semicolon).
-For example, ``test -b /my/file``.
-The second is using a variable that expands to exactly one element including if that element is the empty string (e.g., ``set x ''``).
-If the variable is not set, set but with no value, or set to more than one value you must enclose it in double-quotes.
-For example, ``test "$x" = "$y"``.
-Since it is always safe to enclose variables in double-quotes when used as ``test`` arguments that is the recommended practice.
+When using a variable as an argument with ``test`` you should almost always enclose it in double-quotes, as variables expanding to zero or more than one argument will most likely interact badly with ``test``.

 Operators for files and directories
 -----------------------------------